PedroSillos/Velmerwain/copilot_prompts.md

  - python
  - pyspark
  - delta lake
- - containers
  - bronze (raw), silver and gold layers

-The user will interact with the application using the terminal.

 Add any other tools if needed, but keep it free to run locally.